 That drought was followed by one of the wettest three-month stretches ever recorded in Minnesota from April to June, she said.

 The second bloom does not harm lilacs.
-But they will likely have fewer flowers in the spring.
+But they'll likely have fewer flowers in the spring.

 "Lilacs are very resilient," Weisenhorn said.